-Out for Tea is a short theatre performance designed as a training tool for those working in the Health and Care sector.
+Out for Tea is a short theatre performance designed as a training tool for those working in health and care.
 This engaging, wordless mask performance shows positive caring in action and practically demonstrate the importance of non-verbal techniques in caring for people living with dementia.
+The performance features Joy, who has dementia, and her grandson Danny, who cares for her.
+We watch the relationship between them, the subtle learning that is taking place, the playfulness, and the acceptance.
+Out for Tea works well as a stand-alone training tool or as a springboard for discussion at health and care events.